Skip to main content

 Due date: April 15, 2024

-Submit your proposal in electronic form to Jim Galvin (jgalvin@ucsd.edu).
+Submit your proposal in electronic form to globalseminar@ucsd.edu.
 Label your document as follows: (last name, GS 2024).
-For forms requiring a signature, scan the signed document or submit an unsigned electronic version first followed by a signed hard copy (Jim Galvin, Study Abroad, UC San Diego, mailcode 0095).
+For forms requiring a signature, scan the signed document or submit an unsigned electronic version first followed by a signed hard copy (Tonia Pizer, Study Abroad, UC San Diego, mailcode 0095).
 For forms requiring a signature from someone else, we can also accept an email confirmation from them in lieu of the signature.

 Your proposal must include the following items: